statlab/permute/CONTRIBUTE.rst

       and commit.
 As soon as those changes are pushed up (to the same branch as before) the pull request will update automatically.

-    * `Travis-CI <http://travis-ci.org/>`__, a continuous integration service, is triggered after each Pull Request update to build the code, run unit tests, measure code coverage and check coding style (PEP8) of your branch.
-The Travis tests must pass before your PR can be merged.
-If Travis fails, you can find out why by clicking on the "failed" icon (red cross) and inspecting the build and test log.
+    * Continuous integration services are triggered after each Pull Request update to build the code, run unit tests, measure code coverage and check coding style (PEP8) of your branch.
+These tests must pass before your PR can be merged.
+      If something fails, you can find out why by clicking on the "failed" icon (red cross) and inspecting the build and test log.

 5. Document changes